Viz38/First-Pull-Request/README.md

  git config --global user.email "<your email>" git config --global user.user "<github username>"
 ```
-Use you email and username as given on your github account
+Use your email and username as given on your github account

 ### Step 1